-- 1. Pursuant to Miss.
-Code Ann. §§49-17-39 and 25-61-1 (The Mississippi Public Records Act of 1983), 40 CFR 123.41, and the Commission's Regulation MCEQ-2, Regulations Regarding the Review and Reproduction of Public Records, the Permit Board shall make available to the public all information contained on any form and all public comments on such information.
+(1) Pursuant to Miss.
+Code Ann. §§49-17-39 and 25-61-1 (The Mississippi Public Records Act of 1983), 40 CFR 123.41, and the Commission's Regulation Title 11, Part 1, Chapter 2, Regulations Regarding the Review and Reproduction of Public Records, the Permit Board shall make available to the public all information contained on any form and all public comments on such information.
 Effluent data and information concerning air or water quality also shall be made available to the public.
 Information that is determined by the Commission to be trade secrets shall not be disclosed to the public without prior consent of the source of such information.
 When a claim of confidentiality is made by a person in accordance with the provisions of Miss.
-Code Ann. §49-17-39 and Regulation MCEQ-2, a recommendation on the questions of confidentiality shall be made by the Commission and forwarded to the Regional Administrator (or his/her designee) of EPA for his concurrence in such determination of confidentiality. - 2.
-A copy of a State, UIC, or NPDES permit application, public notice, fact sheet, draft permit and other forms relating thereto, including written public comment and other reports, files and information relating to the application not classified as confidential information by the Commission pursuant to Section III.F.1., shall be available for public inspection and copying during normal business hours at the office of the Department in Jackson, Mississippi. - 3.
-Upon determination by the Commission that information submitted by a permit applicant is entitled to protection against disclosure as trade secrets, the information shall be so labeled and otherwise handled as confidential.
+Code Ann. §49-17-39 and Regulation Title 11, Part 1, Chapter 2, a recommendation on the questions of confidentiality shall be made by the Commission and forwarded to the Regional Administrator (or his/her designee) of EPA for his concurrence in such determination of confidentiality.

+- (2) A copy of a State, UIC, or NPDES permit application, public notice, fact sheet, draft permit and other forms relating thereto, including written public comment and other reports, files and information relating to the application not classified as confidential information by the Commission pursuant to 1.1.3.F.1.of this Rule, shall be available for public inspection and copying during normal business hours at the office of the Department in Jackson, Mississippi. - (3) Upon determination by the Commission that information submitted by a permit applicant is entitled to protection against disclosure as trade secrets, the information shall be so labeled and otherwise handled as confidential.
 Copies of the information and a notice of the Commission's action shall be forwarded to the Regional Administrator (or his/her designee).
-In making its determination of the entitlement of information to protection as confidential, the Commission shall follow the procedure set forth in Regulation MCEQ-2.
+In making its determination of the entitlement of information to protection as confidential, the Commission shall follow the procedure set forth in Regulation Title 11, Part 1, Chapter 2.